Last Updated on January 16, 2023 by Grow with Bovees

 Manitoba maples are generally found in livestock shelterbelts and farmyards, planted as the middle row to increase the height and enhance wind protection in these spots.

-Manitoba maples are also well adapted to areas with wet soil as found near river banks, leading to them being called river maples in some areas, along stream banks (also known as riparian areas) and their seeds are also the go-to winter food for several species of birds.
+Manitoba maples are also well adapted to areas with wet soil as found near river banks, leading to them being called river maples in some areas, along stream banks and on flood plains (also known as riparian areas) and their seeds are also the go-to winter food for several species of birds.

 The tree itself acts as a source of shelter and nesting for birds and animals, whereas the flowers provide nectar and pollen for bees and other insects.
 Male and female flowers are found on separate trees.
-Additionally, these trees, when tapped in early spring, are excellent sources of syrup.
+Additionally, these trees, when tapped in early spring, are excellent sources of maple syrup.

 Can You Tap Manitoba Maple?

 Yes you can!

 They should be not smaller than 8 inches (20.32 cm) diameter before inserting a spout.
 If done around the end of February, up to around halfway through March, you should get sap that will boil down to a very nice syrup, similar to other sugar maples.

 What It Looks Like

-Manitoba maple trees have possibly the most unusual leaves amongst maple trees—the leaves, closely resembling ash leaves, are compound (the only one in the maple family), featuring anywhere between three and nine leaflets and lobes that are not very deep (again, unique for maple trees).
+Manitoba maple trees have possibly the most unusual leaves amongst maples—the leaves, closely resembling ash leaves, are compound (the only one in the maple family), featuring anywhere between three and nine leaflets and lobes that are not very deep (again, unique for maples).